Reach out! We’re available by email or phone and can answer all of your questions.

-- SAMPLE - Tissue Extracts
+- Validated Sample Types Tissue Extracts

-- SAMPLES/KIT - 39 or 231 in Duplicate
+- Samples/Plate 39 in Duplicate

-Recent studies have also discovered the ability of 20-hydroxyecdysone to increase osteogensis and bone mass by reducing cartilage degradation and increasing protein synthesis in humans.
+Recent studies have also discovered the ability of 20-hydroxyecdysone to increase osteogenesis and bone mass by reducing cartilage degradation and increasing protein synthesis in humans.
 Thus 20-hydroxyecdysone has recently gained medical research interest in the treatment of osteoporosis and marketing interest for bodybuilding supplements to increase muscle mass.